aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Thu May 23 13:10:01 2024
+Last update: Fri May 24 05:07:32 2024

 ### Let's play! 🎮